Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 * Add the required file to the correct folder on your SD card.

-## Update Libdragon submodule
+## Update submodules
+To update to the latest version, use `git submodule update --remote` from the terminal.

+### libdragon
 This repo currently uses the `preview` branch as a submodule at a specific commit.
-To update to the latest version, use `git submodule update --remote` from the terminal.
+* To ensure your local instance is building against it, use `cd ./libdragon && make clobber -j && make libdragon tools -j && make install tools-install -j && cd ..`

 ## Generate documentation
 Run `doxygen` from the dev container terminal.